+.

+The Bar-Code manual is available from the Download archive page.

 The bar-coding approach streamlines the process of representing complex information about different LC/LU classes, making it easier to handle and to compare among them and with other classification systems.
 When working with the bar-coding exercise, different classes require the EAGLE elements to take different roles, according to the targeted definitions.
 Similar class definitions should reflect in also similar bar-coding results.